History of the motorcycle: After World War II

 British manufacturers Triumph, BSA, and Norton retained a dominant position in some markets until the rise of the Japanese manufacturers, led by Honda, in the late 1960s and early 1970s.
 The role of the motorcycle shifted in the 1960s, from the tool of a life to a toy of a lifestyle.
 It became part of an image, of status, a cultural icon for individualism, a prop in Hollywood B-movies.

 The motorcycle also became a recreational machine for sport and leisure, a vehicle for carefree youth, not essential transportation for the mature family man or woman, and the Japanese were able to produce modern designs more quickly, more cheaply, and of better quality than their competitors.
 Their motorbikes were more stylish and more reliable, so the British manufacturers fell behind as mass-market producers.

-Honda, which was officially founded in Japan on September 24, 1948, introduced their SOHC inline-four engine CB750 in 1969, which was inexpensive and immediately successful.
-It established the across-the-frame-four engine configuration as a design with huge potential for power and performance.
-Shortly after the introduction of the SOHC, Kawasaki demonstrated the potential of the four-stroke four-cylinder engine with the introduction of the KZ900.

 Suzuki, Kawasaki and Yamaha each started producing motorcycles in the 1950s.
 Meanwhile, the sun was setting on British dominion over the big-displacement motorbike market.